IBM/db2-summit-lab/docs/db2-k8s.md

-# Db2 in a Kuebernetes Environment
+# Refresh Db2 in a Kubernetes Lab

 To refresh the Db2 Kubernetes lab, make sure that you are using the VM Console and have opened a terminal window.